 Family and Medical Leave Policies

 The notes provided below offer a brief summary of policies and procedures related to Medical and Family Leaves.
 They are not a substitute for official policy statements and should be used only to prompt reference to the official documents or to the Dean's office.
-The full University policy is available in the University's Policies, Procedures, and Handbooks Web page policy number 02-11-01.
+The full University policy is available in the University's Policies, Procedures, and Handbooks Web page AC 26 Faculty Medical and Family Leave (formerly 02-11-01)

 • Eligibility